 Most weeks during term, the film club TU Film screens a new movie – showing everything from blockbusters through low-budget masterpieces to all-time classics.
 The historic Carl-von-Linde lecture theater is the venue.
 True to tradition, the club shows Die Feuerzangenbowle (The Punch Bowl) every year just before Christmas.
 This school-set German film from the 1940s has become a cult favorite with students.

 TUM students explore and realize their innovative ideas through various student research groups.
 Examples include the development of a space elevator, intelligent zeppelin navigation systems and a genetically engineered 3D printer.
-TUM has a long and distinguished tradition of student-led research:
+TUM has a long and distinguished tradition of student-led research.
+Student research groups

 Love of music: Students and university staff come together to share their love of music in Munich’s 14 academic orchestras and choirs.
 With such a wide choice, there is something for everyone – from ambitious amateur musicians to people who just love to sing.
 Academic orchestras, choirs & bands